 Communication & Schedules

 Having teams at the VBC is great.
 I am extremely proud that we have created a culture where everyone wants to help when something new is being tried.
 Especially, when we all know it will benefit our children and families.
 For this VBC picture day to work, we were going to need to make sure all involved received accurate communication and at the right time.
 There was a lot to coordinate considering each child has their own clinician and a full schedule of activities to go along with their therapy.
 We had roughly 50 people who needed to know the expectations, process and plan well in advance of picture day.
-Our VP of Center Operations, Dr. Amy Atwell, worked hard to coordinate with the right people and create a top-down communication process so that the information was relayed quickly and accurately.
+We worked hard to coordinate with the right people and create a top-down communication process so that the information was relayed quickly and accurately.
 Setting clear expectations and keeping everyone informed of the plan was the foundation toward a successful picture day.
-Amy made sure to map out a schedule for the photographer and clinicians.
+We made sure to map out a schedule for the photographer and clinicians.
 In your standard school photography sessions, kids are in and out of the “hot seat” in 60-90 secs.
-We wanted to make sure we had plenty of time with each child so Amy made sure to allot 15 minutes per child.
+We wanted to make sure we had plenty of time with each child so we made sure to allot 15 minutes per child.
 Being prepared with something as simple as a schedule goes a long way to ensure everyone will be ready.
 The clinicians took the time to go over the rules for the children and even practiced smiling with them, all prior to the photoshoot.
 Looking back at picture day, it was clear that this proactive strategy prevented a lot of problem behaviors from occurring that day.